Fischer-Maris/University-of-Richmond-CyberSecurity-ELK-Stack-Project/README.md

 - Metricbeat: Metrics and system and system statistics

 ### Using the Playbook
-In order to use the playbook, you will need to have an Ansible control node already configured.
+To use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below: